This document explains how the MXBMRP3 plugin works, from the ground up. It’s designed to help new contributors understand the codebase quickly.

 Control Width Standardization: All controls use VALUE_WIDTH = 10 to ensure vertical alignment - users can toggle settings by moving the mouse vertically without horizontal adjustment.

-Tooltips provide contextual help when hovering over controls:
+Tooltips provide contextual help when hovering over controls.
+Strings are compiled into the plugin (no external file).

 TooltipManager (core/tooltip_manager.h) is a header-only singleton that: